 Whether you’re growing from seed or from purchased seedlings, don’t put them outdoors until the threat of frost has passed.
 Tomato plants, including Sun Gold, can be damaged at temperatures below 43°F (6°C).

 While they are a modern hybrid, SunGold tomato plants are indeterminate, meaning their vines keep growing longer and longer throughout the season.
-These larger vines require a significant trellis to support them.
-Skip the small standard hardware store tomato cages and opt for a heavy-duty tomato cage, a sturdy vertical plant stake, a large garden obelisk, or even a metal garden arch.
+These larger vines require a proper tomato cage to support them.
 While the tomatoes themselves are small and light, the vines branch easily and can grow to be quite substantial throughout the summer.

 “I often use multiple stakes for a single variety if I choose to prune it minimally or not at all.
 Sun Gold is such a rampantly growing, heavily yielding type, and is so popular in our family, that it receives the multiple-stake treatment every year.”Epic Tomatoes: How to Select and Grow the Best Varieties of All Time, by Craig LeHoullier

-How long do Sun Gold tomatoes to ripen?
+How long do Sun Gold tomatoes take to ripen?

 SunGold tomatoes are one of the first tomato varieties to grow in your garden, with fruit starting to ripen 57-65 days after transplanting outdoors.
 That means that only 2 months of outdoor growth before harvest begins.
 Temperate areas with a last frost date at the end of April will be well into their SunGold harvest by early July!